 Millennials eat out an average of 5 times a week, spending over $2,900 annually on eating out!
-This takes huge chunks out of their budget, money they could be saving.
+This takes enormous chunks out of their budget, money they could be saving.
 Don’t let your teen leave the house without understanding the basics of healthy cooking.

 Now, you don’t need to spend hours in the kitchen with your grumpy teenager teaching them to make Baked Alaska or the perfect Hollandaise sauce.
 But they should probably know how to fry an egg, cook chicken, grill a steak, and steam vegetables.
 Plus, a few lessons on reading easy recipes probably won’t go to waste.

 Oh, and if they don’t know how to use a grill, make sure you show them.
-My mom owns a vacation rental property and renters once tried to put charcoal in her gas grill.
+My mom owns a vacation rental property, and renters once tried to put charcoal in her gas grill.
 The tank was on the grill and connected.
-They are lucky it didn’t explode and we still don’t know what they were thinking…
+They are lucky it didn’t explode, and we still don’t know what they were thinking…

 7 – How to keep their home clean